harkiratsingh97/Real-Estate-App/README.md

   - Google OAuth for easy authentication.

 - **Property Management**:
-  - Authenticated users can list new properties with details such as title, description, price, location, etc.
+  - Authenticated users can list new properties with details such as title, images, description, price, location, etc.

 - **Property Listings**:
   - Users can view a list of available properties.